-The LWVUS believes alternatives to imprisonment should be explored and utilized, taking into consideration the circumstances and nature of the crime.
+The LWVUS supports the exploration and utilization of alternatives to imprisonment, taking into consideration the circumstances and nature of the crime.
 The LWVUS opposes mandatory minimum sentences for drug offenses.

 Human Trafficking

 Oppose all forms of domestic and international human trafficking of adults and children, including sex trafficking and labor trafficking.